Biomethane for Europe

 Expand the use of fossil free biomethane in all EU member states

-The Zürich 5 Coalition suggests that, in parallel to electrification, the EU make full use of a technology that will swiftly and (cost) effectively decarbonize the road transport sector.
+Biomethane for Europe, a Zürich 5 Coalition initiative, suggests that, in parallel to electrification, the EU make full use of a technology that will swiftly and (cost) effectively decarbonize the road transport sector.
 Biomethane has been tested and proven at large scale in existing markets such as Denmark, Sweden, the Netherlands, Finland, Germany, Italy and Switzerland, and has great potential in other markets as well.
 Fuelling vehicles with biomethane, a fossil free gas made in each country from local waste, will contribute to the EU’s goals to become the first climate neutral continent by 2050.

-Because of the added value of biomethane, the Zürich 5 Coalition recommends the European institutions to take on board the following policy recommendations in its negotiations on the Fit for 55 package:
+Because of the added value of biomethane, Biomethane for Europe recommends the European institutions to take on board the following policy recommendations in its negotiations on the Fit for 55 package:

 Ensure coherence between different Green Deal legislative proposals